 Top MOT Failure Cars

 Every car owner knows the importance of the MOT test, a yearly check-up to ensure vehicles are safe and roadworthy.
-In 2023, some cars have emerged as more likely to fail these tests.
+Over recent years some cars have emerged as more likely to fail these tests.

 Thanks to exclusive data found from LeaseLoco and the DVSA, we’re taking a closer look at which models and brands are falling short and why.